Daisy Bloom Filters: The Lower Bound

 \section{The Lower Bound}

-The goal of this section is to prove \Cref{lb}.
-As discussed we prove a slightly stronger statement where we allow our algorithm to not produce a $Q$-filter for some of the set $S$ as long as the probability of sampling them are low.
+The goal of this section is to prove the lower bound from Thm.~\ref{thm:lbinf}.
+As discussed, we prove a slightly stronger statement where we allow our algorithm to not produce a $(\calQ,\eps)$-filter for some input sets as long as the probability of sampling them is low.
+Formally, we show that: